Gman-Superfly/Hallucinations_in_Noisy_Channels/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

-### The Conservation Law
+### The conservation law

 ```
-Information cannot be created—only transmitted or lost.
+Information cannot be created; it can only be transmitted or lost.

 K(output | topic) ≤ K(source | topic)